yujiri.xyz

 Currently there is:

-A TUI client
+A GTK client

 A server